collapsed-stacks/firearms/questions/1062/ak-scoping-introduction.md

 - tagged: `ak`, `scope-mounting`
 - score: 1

-<p>If I get an AK that already has the brackets on the left side of the receiver, do I need to worry about compatibility at all, or can I get anything that says "AK scope mount"?
-Are they the same for AK-47s and AK-74s?</p>
+If I get an AK that already has the brackets on the left side of the receiver, do I need to worry about compatibility at all, or can I get anything that says "AK scope mount"?
+Are they the same for AK-47s and AK-74s?

 ## Answer 1131